 Tea Tree Essential Oil

 It’s important to remember that essential oils can be too strong to use on their own.
-You should mix them with a carrier oil if you want to reduce irritation while receiving the benefits.
-Tea Tree Oil does the following:
+You should mix them with carrier oil to reduce irritation.

 - Improves overall appearance of skin